sschmutz/PangoLineageTranslator/README.md

 and
 - the non-abbreviated names get pretty long.

-Here is where this App tries to bring everything together and interactively illustrate the ancestry of abbreviated Pango Lineage names by highlighting all the aliases of the full name.
+Here is where this App tries to bring everything together and illustrate the ancestry of abbreviated Pango Lineage names by highlighting all the aliases of the full name.

 ## How it works